Admyral-Security/admyral-quickstart/workflows/analyze_url/README.md

 - [VirusTotal](https://docs.admyral.dev/integrations/virus_total/virus_total)

 > [!IMPORTANT]
-> The workflow currently expects the following secret names: \
+> The workflow currently expects the following secret name: \
 > **VirusTotal**: `virus_total` \
 > If your secret has a different name, please adjust the secret mapping in the workflow function accordingly \
 > e.g `secrets = {"VIRUS_TOTAL_SECRET": "your_secret_name"}`